Building a Client Education Portal: The Secret to Long-Term Law Firm Success

 • Adding new FAQs based on recent client interactions

-• Reviewing analytics to improve or expand underperforming sections
+• Reviewing analytics to improve underperforming sections

-Step 5: Promote Your Education Portal Strategically
+Step 5: Promote Your Education Portal Intelligently

 • Promote individual resources on social media and in newsletters

-Step 6: Use the Portal as a Conversion Tool
+Step 6: Converting with the Portal

 Step 7: Measure and Improve